willhooi/inventory-tracker-backend/README.md

 - **Spring Boot Test**: Simplified Spring context testing
 - **MockMvc & Mockito**: For controller testing and mocking
 - **SLF4J + Logback**: Structured logging for development and debugging

+---

+This project is a group collaboration (together with Zarni, Ernest & Andy) for the SCTP Software Engineering (Module 3 Java backend framework & API.)